CITANZ/society-documentation/Rules.md

 ### 1.0 Name

-1. The name of the Society is Chinese IT Association NZ Incorporated (“the Society”).
+1. The name of the Society is Chinese IT Association New Zealand Incorporated (“the Society”).
 2. The Society is constituted by resolution dated 2nd May 2018.

 ### 2.0 Registered Office